 Remember, credit freezes aren’t foolproof.
 If a thief has gotten ahold of your bank account information or credit card number, credit freezes can’t help you dispute charges or recover stolen money.
 And, when you’re ready to apply for credit, you’ll have to go through the process of temporarily unfreezing your credit.

 If you don’t want to go that route, credit monitoring is another option.
-Credit monitoring services will watch your credit report for changes, and notify you whenever a new account lands on your report.
+Credit and identity theft monitoring services will watch your credit report for changes, and notify you whenever a new account lands on your report.
 That way, you can catch signs of identity theft as soon as they happen, and start disputing false information immediately.